 I would also like to put in a good word for the town of Barna.
 People are obsessed with the city of Galway, but Colin and I were ultimately very happy that The Twelve is a few minutes outside the city, in the much quieter small town of Barna, County Galway.

 Why this preference?
 The southwest of Ireland is mostly rural and tranquil, so my guys and I got into a chilled-out groove that fit best with the calming embrace of Barna, versus the bustle of Galway City.
 We see plenty of concrete cities, but charming Irish villages are precious few in this world.

 When it was time to check out, I was sad.
 Staying at The Twelve feels like being carried by muscular, loving arms: the hotel is strong, sturdy, and confident in how to take care of you well.
 Out of our whole week in Ireland, the prize for best hotel room for families with children goes to The Twelve!

 So what do you think?
 Is The Twelve the kind of place you’d like to stay?
 Have you also experienced wisely designed hotels around the world that provide a customized experience for different demographics?
 Do share in the comments section below.

 Enjoy this article, and still planning your trip?
-Click here for an easy link to Ireland hotel deals, here for cheap flights to Ireland, and here for deals on Ireland rental cars, as it will give a small commission to help support this site at no cost to you.
+Click here for an easy link to Galway, Ireland hotel deals, and here for deals on Ireland rental cars, as it will give a small commission to help support this site at no cost to you.
 Happy travels!

 We were guests of The Twelve Hotel, but all opinions and scone snacking are my own.